Top 10 Vitamins for Energy and Tiredness

 Thiamine is especially important for brain cells and nerve function.
 This is why thiamine deficiency (historically called beriberi) causes severe neurological symptoms along with exhaustion.

 People who drink a lot of alcohol are at high risk for thiamine deficiency, since alcohol blocks thiamine absorption.
 People on high-carbohydrate diets also need more thiamine because carbs increase how much you use.
+These are examples of lifestyle factors that can impact thiamine absorption and increase your thiamine needs.

 The recommended daily intake is 1.1 to 1.2 mg, though B-complex supplements often contain 25 to 100 mg for enhanced support.